 Orientation & Mobility Training: What to Expect

-The curriculum at Leader Dogs for the Blind is designed to be practical and flexible in order to address the unique circumstances of each client.
+The orientation & mobility (O&M) curriculum at Leader Dogs for the Blind is designed to be practical and flexible in order to address the unique circumstances of each client.
 We provide a variety of learning options based upon your individual needs and goals during our one-week program.
 Our clients enjoy comfortable accommodations in the Polk Residence and Training Center in a private room equipped with a small refrigerator, television, internet access, temperature controls and immediate access to a secure outdoor area.
 The facility is furnished with multiple lounges, a fitness center, and a library with books on tape, Braille materials and computers with internet access.
-Our kitchen staff prepares all meals and will accommodate any dietary restrictions, and our residence staff is on hand to serve the needs of clients above and beyond orientation and mobility instruction.
+Our kitchen staff prepares all meals and will accommodate any dietary restrictions.
+Residence staff is on hand to serve the needs of clients above and beyond O&M instruction.

 What You Will Learn